-Our news cycle moves so quickly these days that the debates over Confederate statues that raged just a few months ago already feel like distant history, but as we settle into Black History Month, I find myself reflecting on when I celebrated the removal of monuments in my hometown of New Orleans.
+Our news cycle moves so quickly these days that the debates over Confederate statues that raged just a few months ago already feel like distant history, but as we settle into Black History Month, I find myself reflecting on when I supported the removal of monuments in my hometown of New Orleans.

 The most optimistic of the monument-sympathetic argue that they should stay because they serve as a reminder that race relations are improving.
-The monuments attest to our progress, their rationale goes, symbolizing how far we’ve come since the racially fractious times they depict.
+The monuments attest to our progress, their rationale goes, symbolizing how far we’ve come since the racially fractious times they evoke.

 Oh boy.
 If we’re using the Confederacy era as a benchmark to gauge the gains we’ve made, we’re in serious trouble.
 Stooping so low all but guarantees actual racial equality an impossibility.

 But should we defend art whose essence is to deny some people their humanity?
 Besides, the arts have a long track record of uplifting the disenfranchised.
 Since the monuments at hand serve the opposite function, I’d dispute their classification as art in the first place.

 This case for preserving the monuments holds the most water for me: that doing away with them amounts to removing evidence of America’s irreparable crimes of slavery and Jim Crow.
 According to this argument, the monuments act as a jarring reminder for us and posterity, a protection against time blunting that past.

-The Confederate monuments aren’t just relics of a bygone era that we’ve overcome: they’re also extensions of our present reality.
-Trump and his ilk provide an overflow of evidence for this claim.
-They haven’t let slip by any opportunity to relegate people of color to a place of subordination.
 Camera footage of black men dying at the hands of law enforcement is apparently too soft an approach for the president, who urged law enforcement to be even rougher with suspects.
 It seems to me a blatant instance of gaslighting, a clear talent of Trump and his base.

-The message: the dead black people you see on camera—Trayvon Martin, Tamir Rice, Sandra Bland, Philando Castille, it goes on—they’re not really there.
-And just like that, the perpetrators are free to go home.

 The abuses continue from police handling to the courts.
 It has been substantiated time and again that black people face harsher sentences than whites, even for the same crime committed under analogous circumstances.
 The war on drugs also disproportionately hurts people of color, as do systems of bail and plea bargain.